AndrewFreemantle/fatlemon.co.uk/_posts/2024/2024-12-21-advent-of-code-2024-day21.md

 I'm sure the issue is with how `GetKeyPadSequence()` is generating the sequences and I have checks to ensure the gaps are avoided, but after tinkering on and off I've run out of day 🙁

-There's still time pick up at least one of the remaining 8 stars to get a new Personal Best this year... 🤞
+There's still time to pick up at least one of the remaining 8 stars to get a new Personal Best this year... 🤞

 ### Part 2 ❌